rgaraisayev/deploying-node-to-aws/README.md

   * PM2
     * By default Node app uses only one CPU core.
 Use ecosystem config to distribute load
       * Example config (here)[#]
+    * Automatically start on startup of server
+      * type `pm2 startup` then follow the instructions given by terminal
+      * keep in mind, for every linux user, pm2 save list located in their home folder